ESMercado/Software-QA-Portfolio/API Testing - Postman.md

 ![image](https://github.com/ESMercado/Software-QA-Portfolio/assets/170240544/12581f74-7807-4741-aa27-4a269175a3a7)
 #

-You can run the test by downloading the test file
+You can run the test by downloading the test file: [restful-booker.postman_collection.json]()

 #
 [Go to Top](#restful-api-testing-using-postman)